darshands72/my_test_remote_repo/README.md

 change 1 is done remote repository

-change 2 is done in github
+change 2 is done in GitHub

+change 3 is done to check again